This Dead Men Tell No Tales review was made after playing the game four times.

 Check out Dead Men Tell No Tales on Amazon

-- We also really liked the stamina meter that tracks each player’s health points.
+- I also really like the stamina meter that tracks each player’s health points.
 It forces you to strategize how to take care of obstacles on the ship while keeping yourself healthy enough to handle future actions.

 - Players who enjoy the mechanics and theme of Dead Men Tell No Tales will also like that it is virtually impossible to play the same game twice.
 The randomness of the ship tiles and the loot tokens make it a different challenge every time you sit down to play it.

 - Dead Man Tell No Tales isn’t a complex game, but it is extremely difficult to beat.
-Normally we see this as a good thing, but some of the ways that you can lose in this game are very frustrating.
-Sometimes you can lose through very little fault of your own, which is an issue we think the designers should have addressed.
+Normally my group sees this as a good thing, but some of the ways that you can lose are very frustrating.
+It often feels like you have to play a perfect game to win, but even then you might lose.

 - While we did have a pretty good time playing Dead Men Tell No Tales, it was noticeable right away that this game felt very similar to other co-op board games we’ve played.
-One game that immediately came to mind was Flash Point: Fire Rescue, which has similar fire-spreading and fire-fighting mechanics.
+One game that immediately came to mind was Flash Point: Fire Rescue, which has similar fire-spreading and fire-fighting mechanics but, in my groups opinion, is a better all-around experience.

-However, if you are interested in pirate board games and want a very tough challenge, you will probably get a kick out of Dead Men Tell No Tales.
+Just because it wasn’t a hit for my group doesn’t mean that your group won’t enjoy it. if you are interested in pirate board games and want a very tough challenge, you might get a kick out of Dead Men Tell No Tales.